 Each such proxy granted may be revoked at any time before it is voted by filing with the Secretary of the Company a written notice of revocation, by delivering to the Company a duly executed proxy bearing a later date, or by attending the Meeting and voting in person.

 Annual Report.
-The Company's Annual Report to Stockholders, which includes the Company's Form 10-K and its audited financial statements for the year ended June 30, 2004, although not a part of this Proxy Statement, is delivered herewith.
+The Company's Annual Report to Stockholders, which includes the Company's audited financial statements for the year ended June 30, 2005, although not a part of this Proxy Statement, is delivered herewith.

 TABLE OF CONTENTS